elementary/docs/writing-apps/the-basic-setup.md

 Before we even think about writing code, you'll need a certain basic setup.
 This chapter will walk you through the process of getting set up.
 We will cover the following topics:

 * Creating an account on GitHub and importing an SSH key
-* Setting up the Git revision control system
+* Setting up the Git version control system
 * Getting and using the elementary developer "SDK"

 We’re going to assume that you’re working from a clean installation of elementary OS 5.1 Hera or later.
 This is important as the instructions you’re given may reference apps that are not present \(or even available\) in other GNU/Linux based operating systems like Ubuntu.
 It is possible to apply the principles of this guide to Ubuntu development, but it may be more difficult to follow along.